 Bearer: García Martínez, Daniel.

-Arms designed by me, highlighted with lights and shadows, outlined in Sable, with a pointed external shape and with a rough finishing.
+Arms devised by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a rough finish.

 Style keywords: Outlined in sable, Illuminated, Pointed and Rough.